spinnaker/spinnaker.github.io/community/releases/next-release-preview/index.md

 https://github.com/spinnaker/deck/pull/8239

-### Clouddriver SQL Cache Data Too Long Issue Resolved
+### Issue Resolved: Clouddriver SQL Cache Data Too Long

-We've fixed an issue preventing data from being stored in Clouddriver's SQL Cache because the data was too long
+We've fixed an issue that prevented data from being stored in Clouddriver's SQL Cache because the data was too long
 ([Github issue](https://github.com/spinnaker/spinnaker/issues/5600)).
 As a part of this fix we introduced a second version of the tables used by Clouddriver for caching.
 You should see tables named `cats_v2_*` in your Clouddriver database moving forward.

-Once you're comfortable with the Spinnaker release and don't expect to rollback to a previous version then you can feel free to delete the first version of the tables used for caching.
+Once you're comfortable with the Spinnaker release and don't expect to roll back to a previous version, then you can delete the first version of the tables used for caching.
 In order to easily facilitate deleting these tables we have exposed an admin endpoint that will handle the deletion process.
-The admin endpoint can be reached via a curl PUT request against `{your_clouddriver}/admin/db/drop_version/V1`.
+The admin endpoint can be reached via a `curl PUT` request against `{your_clouddriver}/admin/db/drop_version/V1`.